Every so often a maker comes along who quietly suggests that the future of a material might be a plant. Erba Cycles is one of those.

-Erba Cycles was founded by Randall Levrere, a framebuilder from Maine who fell early for the freedom of bikes and the satisfaction of building things with his own two hands.
-He is no newcomer to the workshop — Levrere had been brazing steel frames since the 1990s and racing them on the east coast long before he reached for something greener.
+The workshop was founded by Randall Levrere, a framebuilder from Maine who fell early for the freedom of bikes and the satisfaction of building things with his own two hands.
+He is no newcomer: Levrere had been brazing steel frames since the 1990s and racing them on the east coast long before he reached for something stranger.
+That history matters, because it means the turn to bamboo was not a gimmick by someone who didn't know better — it was a deliberate choice by someone who knew steel intimately and went looking for what came next.

 Why bamboo

-His idea is disarmingly simple: combine bamboo and hemp, both sustainably grown, to grow rather than weld a bicycle into being — from race frames to easy city cruisers.
-Levrere argues that bamboo is the closest natural cousin to carbon fibre there is, which makes his frames naturally light and surprisingly stiff.
-Each one is handmade in the USA, by him, the joints lashed and bound where another builder would lay a weld.
+His idea is disarmingly simple: combine bamboo and hemp, both sustainably grown, to grow rather than weld a bicycle into being — everything from stiff race frames to easy city cruisers.
+The tubes are bamboo; the joints, or lugs, are wrapped and bound with hemp fibre set in resin where another builder would lay a weld.
+Levrere's argument is technical as much as romantic: bamboo, he points out, is the closest natural cousin to carbon fibre there is — a hollow, fibrous tube with a remarkable strength-to-weight ratio — which makes his frames naturally light and, crucially, good at soaking up road buzz.
+Each one is handmade in the USA, by him.

 The oldest material as the newest

 There is something satisfyingly contrarian in this.
-The bicycle industry spends fortunes engineering exotic composites in factories; Levrere points to a grass that grows a metre a day and asks why we bothered.
-A bamboo frame absorbs road buzz the way carbon never quite does, and when its life is over it does not sit in a landfill for five hundred years.
+The bicycle industry spends fortunes engineering exotic composites in distant factories; Levrere points to a grass that grows a metre a day and asks why we bothered.
+A bamboo frame damps vibration in a way stiff carbon never quite manages, and when its riding life is finally over it does not sit in a landfill for five hundred years.
+The build is slow, the output is small, and that is the point: these are bicycles made one at a time, by hand, from something that was recently alive.

 Reading it again in 2026